 - Produce readable content with your focus keyphrase

-These are tasks that can’t be automatically done by a plugin, no matter how smart it is.
-Take the time to do these steps yourself.
+These are tasks that can’t be automatically done by a plugin, regardless how smart it is.
+You must still take the time to do these steps yourself.
 With some consistent effort, visitors will fall in love with your website and Google will reward you with a flood of SEO traffic.